1AyaNabil1/Code_Refine_IEEE_Competition/Problem/System_Problem.md

 - **Implementation (20%)**: The quality of your code.
 We will check that it's clean, easy to manage, and follows good coding practices.
 Note that you are not expected to implement the whole system, just implement its core features and other features of your choice.
 Feel free to use whatever framework/technology, or just implement it as a simple console application, it’s up to you and what you are most comfortable with.
 - **Back-Of-The-Envelope-Estimation (Bonus)**: Your estimation of the system capacity or performance requirements.
 For example, how many daily active users (DAU) your system is expecting, or how many queries per second (QPS) your system supports, and so on.

 Your final submission must be a **GitHub repository** that includes your code and a detailed README file.
 The README should clearly document your system.
 For the functional & non-functional requirements, the data model, the API design, and the high-level architecture, you are required to use **Excalidraw** and include the exported file in your repository.
 For the deep dives, you are required to state them in a `txt` or an `md` file and mention it in your README documentation.
-If you decided to do the back-of-the-envelope-estimation, feel free to add them in **Excalidraw** or a separated file, but also mention this in the [README](http://README.md) documentation.
+If you decided to do the back-of-the-envelope-estimation, feel free to add them in **Excalidraw** or a separated file.

-Good luck.
-We look forward to seeing your ideas.